Required health coverage for participation

 Other considerations: Mandatory program health insurance

 Some programs require a specific health insurance plan.
 Categories A & B below have mandatory health insurance.
-Category C programs require health insurance but a specific health insurance is not needed- the student just needs to meet Willamette University's requirements for a plan.
+Category C programs require health insurance but a specific health insurance is not needed- the student just needs to meet Willamette University's requirements or the program's requirements for a plan.

 Each Willamette Sponsored Program treats insurance differently.
 Consult the Willamette Sponsored Programs Cost Matrix on your Program page for insurance information.
 Your program will fall into one of these categories: